 Use our bulky waste service

-There is no excuse for dumping your rubbish, especially given that we have a bulky waste collection which will collect most large items for free.
+There is no excuse for dumping your rubbish, especially given that we have a bulky waste collection which will collect most large items for a small charge.

 Put your rubbish out at the right time